imba/imba.io/content/home/examples.md

 Imba has been under active development for 6+ years now, and activity is only ramping up.
 We're looking for contributors who would like to help improve documentation and the ecosystem around Imba.

-Everyone is welcome to the bi-weekly community meetings (via Zoom)!
+Everyone is welcome to the community meetings (via Zoom)!
 This is a great place to report your issues, hangout and talk about your project using Imba.
 For the exact meeting times please use the [Meetup group](https://www.meetup.com/Imba-Oslo-Meetup), this is where you can see the timezone, cancellations, etc.